aditya19970411/Backend-Task/README.md

   3) npm init -y (for creating a package.json file)

-Create a Table in postgress with name users1
+Create a Table in postgress with name users1:

 CREATE TABLE users1 (id SERIAL PRIMARY KEY, firstName VARCHAR(20), lastname VARCHAR(20), avatar VARCHAR(20);

-Create another Table named friend
+Create another Table named friend:

 CREATE TABLE friend (user_id INTEGER REFERENCES users1(id), friend_id INTERGER REFERENCES users1(id));

 populate these tables by using insert into commands

 Copy the index.js and queries.js files in the folder where you have run dependencies  for express and pg.